nating/cs-exams/assets/notes/third-year/software-engineering/software-engineering.md

 Part of usability is having good error messages.

-Usability testing involves selecting, demographics, users, tasks and time spent for a user, methods of recording the usage by a tester (screen-recording/paper/audio).
+Usability testing involves selecting demographics, users, tasks and time spent for a user, methods of recording the usage by a tester (screen-recording/paper/audio).

 |Measuring Usability||
 |---|---